xunyunliu/personal_website/content/post/install_matlab.md

 sudo touch /usr/share/applications/matlab.desktop
 sudo gedit /usr/share/applications/matlab.desktop
 ```
 Paste the following into the document and save it.
+(You may need to update the path to the matlab executable file if it is not installed in the default location, e.g. `Exec=/usr/local/MATLAB/R2017b/bin/matlab -desktop ` )

 ```
 #!/usr/bin/env xdg-open